vmware-tanzu/velero/site/static/fonts/Metropolis/README.md

 The Vision
 ---
 To create a modern, geometric typeface.
 Open sourced, and openly available.
-Influenced by other popular geometric, minimalist sans-serif typefaces of the new millenium.
+Influenced by other popular geometric, minimalist sans-serif typefaces of the new millennium.
 Designed for optimal readability at small point sizes while beautiful at large point sizes.

 December 2017 update
 ---